malijs/examples/errors/README.md

 ## REQUEST STREAM

-Similarly with request stream in gRPC implementation we use the callback to respond either with a response or an error:
+Similarly with request stream in gRPC server implementation we use the callback to respond either with a response or an error:

 ```js
 function createWidgets (call, fn) {